storesafe/cordova-sqlite-storage/README.md

 Common adapter
 --------------

-Please look at the `Lawnchair-adapter` tree that contains a common adapter, working for both Android and iOS, along with a test-www directory.
+Please look at the `Lawnchair-adapter` tree that contains a common adapter, which should also work with the Android version, along with a test-www directory.

 Included files